-What is the most important information I should know about adalimumab (Humira, Humira Pen, Humira Pen Crohn's Disease Starter Package)?
+What is the most important information I should know about adalimumab (Humira, Humira Pen, Humira Pen Crohns Disease/Ulcerative Colitis Starter Package)?

-Call your doctor at once if you have any of the following symptoms: fever, night sweats, itching, loss of appetite, weight loss, tiredness, feeling full after eating only a small amount, pain in your upper stomach that may spread to your shoulder, nausea, easy bruising or bleeding, pale skin, feeling light-headed or short of breath, rapid heart rate, dark urine, clay-colored stools, or jaundice (yellowing of the skin or eyes).
+Call your doctor at once if you have any of the following symptoms: fever, night sweats, itching, loss of appetite, weight loss, tiredness, feeling full after eating only a small amount, pain in your upper stomach that may spread to your shoulder, nausea, easy bruising or bleeding, pale skin, feeling light-headed, rapid heart rate, dark urine, clay-colored stools, or jaundice (yellowing of the skin or eyes).

-Adalimumab can lower blood cells that help your body fight infections.
+Adalimumab can lower blood cells that help your body fight infections and help your blood to clot.
 Your blood may need to be tested often.
 Avoid being near people who are sick or have infections.
 Avoid activities that may increase your risk of bleeding injury.
 Serious and sometimes fatal infections may occur during treatment with adalimumab.
-Contact your doctor right away if you have signs of infection such as: fever, chills, sore throat, cough, or flu symptoms.
+Tell your doctor at once if you develop signs of infection.

 Do not receive a "live" vaccine while you are being treated with adalimumab.